jesse-flores/ES4-Final-Project-Sound-Source-Localization/README.md

 ## Module Descriptions

 ### `cgen.sv`
 Clock generation module.
-It takes the 12 MHz system clock (divided down from the internal 48 MHz oscillator) and generates the I2S clocks:
+We're working with an internal 48 MHz oscillator we described as the internal clock.
+We divide this down to reach a smaller clock such as 12 MHz to generate the I2S clocks:

-- BCLK: 3 MHz (12 MHz / 4)
+- BCLK: 3 MHz
-- LRCLK: 46.875 kHz (12 MHz / 256)
+- LRCLK: 46.875 kHz

 ### `i2s_mic_rx.sv`
 I2S receiver module for each microphone.